matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 [rich reply fallback](https://spec.matrix.org/v1.6/client-server-api/#fallbacks-for-rich-replies).
 Unfortunately these push rules will be disabled for events  which contain the `m.mentions` property, i.e. all newly created events (see [above](#backwards-compatibility)).
-It is proposed that clients should include the sender of the event being replied to as well as any users (except themself) mentioned in that event in the new event's `m.mentions` property.
+Clients should include the sender of the event being replied to as well as any mentioned users in that event (excluding yourself) in the new event's `m.mentions` property.
 The `room` property should not be copied over.

+This signals that it is the *intention* of the sender to mention all of those people.
+This behavior may not make sense in all situations (e.g. an email-like client could provide both a "reply" and "reply all", while a microblogging client may wish to provide a "quote reply", dropping all mentions from the original event) and clients may wish to allow users to modify the list of mentioned users.

 For example, if there is an event: